-During the reporting quarter, LAS efficiently executed the SMS campaign to increase public awareness regarding the use of ADR mechanisms, approaches, successes across Pakistan.
-Approximately million one people were reached via an SMS campaign facilitated by Sindh Legal Advisory Call Centre (SLACC)
+During the reporting quarter, LAS efficiently executed the SMS campaign to increase public awareness regarding the use of ADR mechanisms, its approaches, and its successes across Pakistan.
+Approximately one million people were reached via an SMS campaign facilitated by Sindh Legal Advisory Call Centre (SLACC).